 on all orders over $1000

 Your effective shooting range is determined by a number of factors; the cartridge, your skill as a shooter, and your rifle scope’s elevation adjustment.
 Making sure the rifle scope you’re interested in is capable of adjusting its elevation enough to reach your desired ranges is a vital step.
-Unfortunately, we’ve seen this step overlooked a number of times before.
+Unfortunately, we’ve seen this step overlooked a number of times before when people are looking for the right rifle scope.

 It’s an important step but not complicated at all.
 I’ll walk you through it step-by-step.
 By the end of the article, you will have an accurate enough estimation of the rifle scope’s capabilities with your current rifle.